ahrampy/CampList/README.md

 * Get directions and the locations of listed campsites, along with any accesable parking and hiking trails nearby.
 * Create and review new campsites, and add photos to any existing listing

+This is a site built to share camping spots that would otherwise be considered "off the grid", since much of BLM territory is not registered within other camp systems, and only has a resources listing ranger stations and other govermental entities, even though all BLM is accessible and free to the public to use as camping space.
+With the addition of hiking and parking map markings, and a listing of what other features a found spot might have nearby, we hope to open up what has historically been untapped wilderness exploration for those looking for something either different or simply nearby.
+Thanks for taking a look at out Git!

 ## Technologies
 CampList is a web application built with MERN stack (MongoDB, Express, React and Node).